In partnership with CBSSports.com

 I get the feeling not getting Kelly to flip late is going to bite us in the ass.
 More ways than one.

-you work hard, you get what you deserve...don't stand there with your hand out
+you work hard, you get what you deserve...don't stand there with your hand out, begging for more freebies.

 I couldn't agree with you more!!!
 We have been so spoiled around here with all of these monster recruiting classes.
 The last decade has been unbelievable for the program, but simultaneously harmful for us recruiting addicts.
 As junkies, we are always looking for our next fix and no high is as good as the first one.
 We're constantly chasing that "perfect" class, and anything less is disappointing.